 How Do You Get The Shutter Button On The Instax Mini 11?

 The shutter release button on the Instax Mini 11 is right next to the viewfinder on the camera’s front panel.
-You need to wait for the flash light to charge and stop blinking to use the button.
+You need to wait for the flashing light to charge and stop blinking to use the button.
 Once the light is on and steady, you can press the shutter release to take a photo.

 The camera comes with two shutter buttons; one glows in the dark and another jewel-like.
 Double-sided tape is provided to attach the selected button to the shutter control.
 However, the adhesive usually does a poor job of sticking the button on.